Avanti West Coast workers to strike over New Year after latest deal rejected

 Avanti West Coast workers are to stage a series of strikes beginning on New Year’s Eve.

-It comes after workers rejected a deal aimed at resolving a dispute over rest day working.
+It comes after workers rejected the latest deal aimed at resolving a dispute over rest day working.

 The Rail, Maritime and Transport union said its members working as train managers will strike on New Year’s Eve, 2 January and Sundays between 12 January and 25 May.